Artigat: Geography

 The Lèze River flows through the commune from south to north gathering several tributaries including the Ruisseau de Laurens with its many tributaries.

 Neighbouring communes and villages

 History

 Until the French Revolution, the Parish of Artigat (with Bajou), as with those of Pailhès, Lanoux, Castéras, Gabre, Aigues-Juntes, Montégut-Plantaurel, Cazeaux, Artix, Saint-Bauzeil, Benagues, Saint-Victor-Rouzaud, Madière, Saint-Michel, Lescousse, Saint-Martin-d'Oydes, and Esplas formed an enclave of Languedoc.
 They all depended on the Episcopal Diocese of Rieux and the civil diocese of Toulouse while neighbouring communes were part of the County of Foix.
 See the Cassini Map.

 The Parish of Artigat (shown as Arugat on the Cassini Map) was certainly the most important parish of this Languedoc enclave.
 The famous case of Martin Guerre took place in Artigat.

-There was a flood in the autumn of 2006 in Artigat whereupon moat were built in the village.
+There was a flood in the autumn of 2006 in Artigat whereupon a moat was built in the village.